IGF Day 2: Domain Names in the Focus

 Today we got the opportunity to hold a Lightning Session where we explained to IGF participants „The Impact of Domain Names on Children’s Rights and Child Safety“ and pointed out possible measures to counteract risks for children.

 In other cases domains with respective names pave the way directly to illegal content, f. e. when child sexual abuse imagery is hosted there.
 Often it could be common interest of the registry that has the right to grant sub domains under a certain TLD, and the child protection community, to keep the address space clean.
-A domain like www.naked-boys.
+A domain like www.naked-boys.city could host legitimate content, but when child sexual abuse material can be found there children’s rights and dignity are violated and the reputation of the respective city will be damaged as well.
+In order to change this co-operation of all stakeholders involved is needed, reliable agreements on the procedures and a fund to finance the additional security checks for child sensitive domain names.

 More information can be found in the presentation to the Lightning Session that is available here for download.